Mrigankkh/CIFAR-10-Image-Classification/README.md

 # Training the model
-I trained this model in an online cloud instance on Google Colab over 30 epochs.
+I trained this model in an online cloud instance on Google Colab over 25 epochs.

-Train accuracy: XX.XX%
+Train accuracy: 93.41%

 # Prediction

-The model achieved XX.XX% accuracy.
+The model achieved 90.31% accuracy.